“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 Who the hell could do something so evil?
 Trying to destroy my life, my husband’s life but also indirectly affect my family and my in-laws?

-After the sad events in France (Paris, Nice, Rouen), I couldn’t stop thinking about an act of terrorism on love.
+After the sad events in France (terrorism in Paris, Nice, Rouen), I couldn’t stop thinking about an act of terrorism on love.
 However Love always conquers, the interview with the immigration was perfectly fine and the day after I received the good news about my visa, the process was even quicker thanks to my “bitch”.

 My philosophy: move on, believe in Karma, and keep going.
 I already know that after such a disgusting act the karma of this person totally sucks and will suck for a long time.